Art

 Copywriting

-Collecting guides for Bonhams (Ithell Colquhoun, Sir Alfred Munnings, Alan Turing, American Chippendale)
+Collecting guides for Bonhams (Ithell Colquhoun, Sir Alfred Munnings, Alan Turing, American Chippendale, Bugatti Family, Bridget Riley’s legacy)

 Read and subscribe to my Substack here